 People who drink heavily should seriously consider stopping.
 However, it's not always easy to quit using alcohol.
-Here at Northpoint Evergreen Bellevue, we deal with this challenge all the time.
+Here at Northpoint the Evergreen, we deal with this challenge all the time.

 It might be tempting for you to just quit drinking.
 However, this could cause problems for you as well.
 If your heavy drinking has progressed to alcoholism, you may go through withdrawal.
 Symptoms like delirium tremens can be fatal if they aren't treated promptly and correctly.